Tupiet/PassOwl-Kotlin/README.md

 # PassOwl Kotlin
- A custom password manager writted in Kotlin (Android).
+ A custom password manager written in Kotlin (Android).
 The method used for encripting will remain in secret.